World Peace English Lesson

 World Peace English Lesson – High Beginner/Advanced (A2-C2)

-What is peace?
-Is it a feeling?
-A relationship?
-A way of life?
-Cambridge Dictionary defines it as “freedom from war and violence, especially when people live and work together happily without disagreements”.
-Peace is life, freedom, and happiness.
+Cambridge Dictionary defines peace as “freedom from war and violence, especially when people live and work together happily without disagreements”.

 Warm Up Questions